saltyorg/docs/docs/reference/google-account-perms.md

     ![](../images/google-shared-drive-settings/04-DND-sharing.png)

-5. Scroll down and verify that and verify that your "Shared Drive Settings" match these.
+5. Scroll down and verify that your "Shared Drive Settings" match these.
 Change them if required and save:

     ![](../images/google-shared-drive-settings/05-DND-sharing-settings.png)